Wilt Chamberlain's 100-point game: Finale

 For years, the belief was that the final 46 seconds of the game were not played after Chamberlain scored his 100th point due to the celebration on the court; Chamberlain himself was quoted as having made that claim.
 However, recordings from the WCAU radio broadcast include announcer Bill Campbell resuming his play-by-play call after Chamberlain's 100th point and calling the game to its conclusion.
-A copy of the radio broadcast of the game was only uncovered in 1988.
+A copy of the radio broadcast of the game was uncovered only in 1988.
 WCAU's original game tape had been recorded over by one of its engineers, a standard practice in those days.
-However, a Philadelphian had recorded with a Dictaphone part of Campbell's coverage in the fourth quarter, but only the Warriors possessions.
+However, a Philadelphian had recorded with a Dictaphone part of Campbell's coverage in the fourth quarter, but only the Warriors' possessions.
 Two years later, a reel-to-reel tape of Campbell's entire fourth quarter call surfaced; Jim Trelease, then a college student at the University of Massachusetts, had recorded a 3 am re-broadcast of the fourth quarter of the game.
 The NBA merged the reel-to-reel with the Dictaphone tape, which also included a short postgame show.
 German sports journalist Gunter Bork specified that the interruption resulting from Chamberlain's 100th point lasted for nine minutes, after which play continued.

 Over the years, Harvey Pollack, who at the time was in charge of publicity and statistics for the Warriors, has given conflicting statements on the question.
 In a 1992 book, he was twice quoted as saying that the game ended with 46 seconds remaining.
 But in a 2002 interview quoted by Chamberlain biographer Robert Cherry, Pollack said that the last 46 seconds were played, and that Chamberlain just stood in the middle circle, waiting for the game to end and not wanting to touch the ball, as "100 sounded better than 102".
 The game's official box score notes that Warrior Joe Ruklick missed two free throws after the break.
 Ruklick said he planned to miss the second free throw in hopes that Chamberlain might rebound it and get 102 points.